ncheymol/ncheymol.github.io/_posts/2025-06-23-Learn how to optimize your costs with Windows 365 Frontline Shared.markdown

  Windows 365 Frontline Shared is a new solution that expands Microsoft's DaaS offering.
 It provides a temporary virtual machine to users, thus optimizing the cost of Windows 365 for those who do not work on it full-time.

-This blog post will explain how to set up W365 Frontline Shared within your organization, detailing each step of the process.
+This blog post will explain how to set up Windows 365 Frontline Shared within your organization, detailing each step of the process.

 Article Français : lien